UsualSpace/LEGv8-Disassembler/README.md

 Decodes 32 bit lines of machine code into lines of assembly code according to the LEGv8 instruction set.
 I partnered with 2 other people in my systems programming and architecture class to program this as a final project.
+It only supports a few of the instructions from the LEGv8 instruction set at the moment.